kevinsullivan/cs-dm/notes/reqs-specs-impls.rst

 artifacts.

-The alternative to natural language that we will explore in this class is the use of mathematical logic, in particular what we call proposition logic, predicate logic, set theory, and the related field of type theory.
+The alternative to natural language that we will explore in this class is the use of mathematical logic, in particular what we call propositional logic, predicate logic, set theory, and the related field of type theory.

-Predicate logic is a language of propositions.
+Propositional logic is a language of simple propositions.
 Propositions are assertions that might or might not be judged to be true.
-For example, *Tennys (the person) plays tennis* is actually a true proposition.
+For example, *Tennys (the person) plays tennis* is actually a true proposition (if we interpret *Tennys* to be the person who just played in the French Open).
 So is *Tennys is from Tennessee*.
-And because these two propositions are true, so is the proposition that *Tennys is from Tennessee **and** Tennys plans tennis.*
+And because these two propositions are true, so is the *compound* proposition (a proposition built up from smaller propositions) that *Tennys is from Tennessee **and** Tennys plans tennis.*

 Sometimes we want to talk about whether different entities satisfy give propositions.
 For this, we introduce propositions with parameters,